Economic Rate of Return Files

 What the spreadsheet data represents

 - An overall impact estimate.
-The report provides MCC’s best estimate of the likely economic impact of the project, both during project implementation and for a period of years beyond it.
+The spreadsheets provide MCC’s best estimate of the likely economic impact of the project, both during project implementation and for a period of years beyond it.

 - Estimated benefits.
-The report estimates the expected increases in either incomes or value added of individuals, households, firms or sectors of economic activity.
+The spreadsheets estimate the expected increases in either incomes or value added of individuals, households, firms or sectors of economic activity.

 - A counterfactual scenario.
 Potential benefits are compared against what is likely to happen without the project (e.g., a growing economy would be expected to continue growing, even without the project).

 - A snapshot in time.
-The report reflects the best data available to MCC at the time that the ERR was calculated.
+The spreadsheets reflect the best data available to MCC at the time that the ERR was calculated.

 - The sole reason for an investment decision.
 Although ERRs are an integral part of MCC’s decision-making process, other factors are taken into account when MCC decides whether or not to undertake a project.

 - A detailed beneficiary analysis.
-The ERR report portrays the overall economic impact of a project rather than apportioning the income gains along various demographic dimensions.
+The ERR spreadsheets portray the overall economic impact of a project rather than apportioning the income gains along various demographic dimensions.